mihiraggarwal/toi-notif/README.md

 - The first time the laptop is booted after installation, a configuration window will pop up.
 This can also be done manually by launching `toi-notif.exe`.
 - Up to 4 sections can be chosen from each of which, notifications about the top 5 news articles will be displayed.
 The general headlines for the day will also be displayed.
 - The news will be displayed every time the laptop is booted after configuration.
+These will be displayed in the interval of time chosen by the user.
 - Clicking on the notification will open the official TOI article in the browser.
 - Optionally, though not recommended, `toi-notif.exe` can also be manually launched whenever news updates are to be received.
 - To reconfigure, simply launch `config.exe` located inside the `scrape` folder.